The Dark Side of Recognition: Unintended Consequences of Praise

 2. How can I encourage a culture of inclusivity in our recognition program?

 Companies can build a more inclusive recognition program by celebrating more diverse contributions (especially any creative ideas not normally thought of when it comes to recognition).
-They can also make sure employees are involved in nominating their peers and creating various feedback methods to make sure all employees have a chance to voice their opinions, suggestions, or concerns.
+They can also make sure employees are involved in nominating their peers for peer recognition and creating various feedback methods to make sure all employees have a chance to voice their opinions, suggestions, or concerns.

 3. What are some alternative motivation strategies besides recognition?